 - Court ordered or Statutory Wills.
 In circumstances where a person lacks capacity and has never made a Will or their circumstances have changed since making their last Will necessitating amendment of that Will, an application can be made to the Court for a Statutory Will.
 The Court can also make Statutory Wills for children, in certain circumstances.

 We are here for you.
-With a team experienced in both succession law and litigation, we take the time to consider all possible resolutions and work to achieve the best outcome for you in a timely and cost-effective manner.
+With a team of legal experts , we take the time to consider all possible resolutions and work to achieve the best outcome for you in a timely and cost-effective manner.

 Don’t rush into making the wrong costly decisions.

 Talk to us.
 Talk to Bell Legal Group.